 Ha-Joon Chang

 I found him via a YouTube recording of a seminar titled: “Too much Maths, too little History: The problem of Economics”.
-As a development studies student myself, I found his message/pedagogy/viewpoint very much resonated with how I wanted to approach the field as well.
-Obviously, acknowledging that he has been quite a success in development studies, I find myself looking towards Ha-joon’s path as a way to shape my own path.
+As a student, I found his message, pedagogy, and viewpoint to be very much in resonance with how I wanted to approach the field.

 You know?
 What does supply/demand look like when you are interacting in the system?
 How are you cognizant of diminishing returns?
-In what avenues of your life do you practice Marxist, queer, postmodern, Schumpeterian, Hayekian, etc. etc., theory?
+In what avenues of your life do you practice Marxist, Keynesian, Schumpeterian, Hayekian, etc. etc., theory?
 These questions of praxis are what Ha-joon Chang tries to tackle.
-Thus, by cross-cutting against all the theoretical baggage, there is this human clarity given by Chang.1
+Thus, by cutting across all the theoretical baggage, there is this human clarity provided by Chang.1

 The Talks